ishitadatta/Studee/README.md

  9. Session storage

 ### Credit System
- 1. Credits earned from engaging posts from Forum
+ 1. Credits earned for posts on forum
- 2. Credits earned from assignment submission
+ 2. Credits earned from commenting on posts on forum
- 3. Credits earned from enrolled course
+ 3. Credits earned from replying to comments on forum
- 4. Credits earned from attending event
+ 4. Credits earned from assignment submission
+ 5. Credits earned from uploading vaccination certificate
- 5. Credit distribution split-up representation
+ 6. Credit distribution split-up representation using Chart.js
- 6. Display of credit redeem options
+ 7. Credit redeem options

 ### Courses
  1. Create course option for teachers (course name, course image, course description, credits)